MarcLoupias/memo-dev/languages/javascript/js-named-f-vs-expr-f.md

 > variable and function declarations are put into memory during the compile phase

+Hoisting is not available with expression function where the declaration order impact function usage.

 ```javascript
 function catName(name) {
   console.log("My cat's name is " + name);